ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 template: logorb
 # Hyperledger - Sponsors

-The thirteen Premiere Members of Hyperledger Foundation are:
+The seven Premiere Members of Hyperledger Foundation are:

 .left-column-equal[
 - Accenture